Crunch time for 115,000 WA workers facing $1B in pandemic overpayments

 So when Kaufman learned that, starting Friday, he and thousands of others with pandemic overpayments could formally ask the state to waive their debt, he was relieved, yet skeptical.

-“I’ve just never been optimistic,” said Kaufman shortly after filing a waiver request on the ESD website Friday morning.
+“I’ve just never been optimistic,” said Kaufman shortly after filing a waiver request on the ESD website (st.news/waiver) Friday morning.

 Roughly 115,000 Washingtonians facing $1 billion in pandemic benefit overpayments may be sharing Kaufman’s sentiment.